Know What Your Customers Are Actually Searching

 Keyword Research FAQs

 One primary keyword and a small number of closely related variations.
 A page trying to rank for ten unrelated terms will rank for none of them.
 Focus and relevance are more effective than breadth.
+The primary term should appear in the URL, title tag, H1, and opening paragraph — with related variations used naturally throughout the body.

 Contact Us